Light-Wizzard/Sound-Room/README.md

 and put the panels on them, on the inside and outside, to stop sound from entering from outside, and to keep sound from echoing around the room you are in.

+### Background

+You have to deal with each type of equipment noise as you use it, the best things is to start with everything off, and using a sound meter, measure the inside, while holding your breath, then turn on the intake, then then exhaust, and use the variable speed controller to lower the sound, while still being able to breathe.

+If you have a laptop, you cannot get rid of the fan noise, so a Tablet or Smartphone is a better solution, and you can use a fanless computer.

 ## Ventalation

 I need two 4" inline fans, and a 4" flex hose, for intake and exhaust.